How to make elevated programs recognize network drives

 Caution: If you are not very experienced with Registry Editor, please be extra careful: it’s a powerful tool that can do a lot of damage to your system if used carelessly.

-After you’ve added the EnableLinkedConnections value to the Registry, restart the computer, and after that the network drives you create should become available to the elevated applications, as well, and make you able, for example, to use Folder Guard to assign a password to the network drive, it you need to protect access to it.
+After you've added the EnableLinkedConnections value to the Registry, restart the computer, and after that the network drives you create should become available to the elevated applications, as well.

 Happy networking!